rschristopher/ischristtrue.com/src/modern-views/christianity.md

     Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.
 To him that overcometh will I grant to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne.
 He that hath an ear, let him hear what the Spirit saith unto the churches.

-And while we may never find a perfect church, how can we at least find a non-heretical church, a church of Christ and not antichrist?
-And do we overcome as the Spirit has commanded?
+In our modern age of division and continuous destructive revolution we may never find the true church of Christ.
+How can we at least find a non-heretical church, a church where Christ is knocking, and not antichrist?

+*How do we overcome?*